 Ground Effect: What Really Happens When You Get Close To The Ground

 Love it or hate it, ground effect plays a big part in your landings (and takeoffs).
-And if your approach to landing is too fast, ground effect can really get the best of you, as you float, and float, and float down the runway.
+And if your approach to landing is too fast, ground effect can really get the best of you, as you float, and float, and float (and possibly curse) down the runway.

 Why Is This Happening To Me?!